Problems & Principles for Effective Use

 Copyright © 1996-99

-A Polish version is available (thanks to V. Aleksandrova)
+Also available in Polish (thanks to V. Aleksandrova)

 Punishment is often misused, probably because it is viewed at retribution for a "crime".
 Just because it is often misused doesn't mean it has to be.
 For formal definitions of some of the concepts used on this page, see Confusing Consequences: A Brief Introduction to Operant Conditioning.